TomasVotruba/lines/README.md

 * get quick overview of your project size - no details, no complexity, just lines of code
 * get easy JSON output for further processing
 * we keep it simple, so you can enjoy reading - for more complex operation use static analysis like PHPStan
+* measure **used PHP features in your project** - how much PHP 8.0-features used?
+How many attributes?
+How many arrow function?
+How many union types?

 <br>